pnojai/dskill/docs/r2r_slides.md

 ---

-## Data Collection
+## Data collection and preparation
-- Bullet about scraping.
+- Bullets about scraping.
+- Data cleaning.

 ---